Denitrifying Bioreactor

 - Most efficient on 30- to 100-acres tile systems

-- Use coarse, square woodchips, ½” to 2” in size, and free of dirt and debris
+- Coarse, square woodchips, about ½” to 2” in size, perform best.
+Make sure they are free of dirt and debris

 - Utilize rock around manifolds for increased infiltration and pipe support